 Melanoma is the most serious type of skin cancer because it can spread to other parts of the body.
 However, it is less common than non-melanoma.

-Sometimes, the moles bleed or develop ulcerations, and in some cases, new moles start to grow near an existing one.
+Sometimes, the moles bleed or develop ulcerations, and in some cases, new moles grow near an existing one.

 Basal cell carcinoma and squamous cell carcinoma are two major types of non-melanoma.